 Paul describes idolatry in Romans 1:21-24.
 He writes, “For although they knew God, they neither glorified him as God nor gave thanks to him, but their thinking became futile and their foolish hearts were darkened.
 Although they claimed to be wise, they became fools and exchanged the glory of the immortal God for images made to look like mortal man and birds and animals and reptiles.”
 What exactly is Paul saying?
 He is accusing us of exchanging the Creator for the created.
 He is accusing us of turning away from devotion to God and becoming devoted to things that God has given us.
 As we approach Christmas, who or what do you find yourself really worshipping?

 Because Israel had abandoned God, God was about to abandon them.
 God was preparing to send an enemy army from the North, the Assyrians, to destroy them.
 The nation of Israel was facing a very dark period in her history.
 But God never fully abandons His people.
-Thus, it was at this time that God raised up a prophet from a tiny little village — Micah.
-God raised Micah up for one purpose — to take a message of warning and judgment to the nation of Israel.
+Thus, it was at this time that God raised up, from a tiny little village, a prophet named Micah.
+God raised Micah up for one purpose—to take a message of warning and judgment to the nation of Israel.
 However, in the midst of this message was a ray of hope.
 “But you, Bethlehem Ephrathah, though you are small among the clans of Judah, out of you will come for me one who will be ruler over Israel, whose origins are from of old, from ancient times.”

 With these 36 words, Micah offered hope to a nation that was facing total destruction.
 In fact, in 722 B.C., during Micah’s lifetime, the Assyrian army came and defeated Israel and deported them to Assyria where they died.
 This dark period in Israel’s history gives us a picture of the world ever since the Fall (Genesis 3).
 Darkness describes a world without hope.